Lifetimes of (near) eternal false vacua: Universes in the massless Schwinger model and its deformations

 the path integral can be expressed as

 There is no longer a local effective Lagrangian for $\varphi$: the partition function decomposes into a sum of distinct path integrals labelled by the integer $k$.\footnote{If we decompose $k = p\, n + \ell$, where $n \in \ZZ$ and $\ell \in \{0,\ldots,p-1\}$, then $\ell$ can be interpreted as a discrete theta parameter of the charge-$p$ Schwinger model with the $\ZZ_p^{(1)}$ 1-form symmetry gauged.
-At a technical level, minimizing over $n$ ensures that the potential is $2\pi$-periodic with respect to $\varphi$ while the minimization over $\ell$ ensures the potential is $2\pi$-periodic with respect to $\theta$. }
+At a technical level, minimizing over $n$ ensures that the potential is $2\pi$-periodic with respect to $\varphi$ while the minimization over $\ell$ ensures the potential is $2\pi$-periodic with respect to $\theta$. } The $p$ inequivalent terms in the above decomposition are distinct universes, labelled by the expectation value of the $1$-form symmetry operator $\langle U_1(x)\rangle = e^{2\pi i k/p}$.

 In the infinite volume limit, the potential for the zero mode of $\varphi$, which we denote $\varphi_0$, can be written in a manifestly local way as